Arin0402/Data-structures-and-Algorithms/28Java/000_Java_Foundation.md

     - stands for abstract window toolkit
     - awt is a API which is used to create GUI application/desktop App/console app.
-    - Applications made through awt are heavy in nature and OS dependent
-    - some of the components are BUtton, Label, checkBox, list etc
-    - Container is a component which holds another components
-        - types (4)
-            - window
-            - Frame
-            - Dialog
-            - Panel
-                - Applet

-        - window container does not support border & menubar
-        - panel does not support border, menubar and title
-        - frame supports border, menubar and title
-        - Dialog

-# Methods for creating GUI app

-    - setTitle()
-    - setLayout() - for customization of layout
-    - setSize(int width, int height) - set height/width of Layout
-    - setVisible() - for visibility (individual app)
-    - add() - add components to container
-    - setBounds(x-coordinate, y-coordinate, width, height)

-# eventhandling

-    - It is performed by classes or interfaces
-    - the packageName of event handling is event

-    - import java.awt.event.className
-                or
-    - import java.awt.event.*

-    - for buttons, list, Choice(dropdown)
-        - the class used is ActionEvent
-        - the interface used is ActionListener
-        - the method used is actionPerformed

-    -ex

-        class My extends Frame implements ActionListner{

-            Button b1 = new Button("Submit")
-            Label l1 = new Label();

-            b1.addActionListner(this);

-            public void actionPerformed(ActionEvent e){

-                if(e.getSource() == b1){
-                    l.setText("Infique")
-                }

-            }
-        }

-# Checkbox

-    - ItemListner is used to perform event handling on checkbox

-    - ItemListner is an Interface
-    - ItemEvent is a class
-    - method used is itemStateChanged(ItemEvent e)

-    - types

-        - Checkbox()
-        - Checkbox(name, state(true/false))
-        - Checkbox(name, groupname state(true/false))

-# TextArea

-    - Event - KeyEvent
-                L KeyTyped
-                L KeyReleased
-                L KeyPressed

-    - Listner = KeyListener

-# RadioButton

-    - types

-        - RadioButton()
-        - RadioButton(name, state(true/false))
-        - RadioButton(name, groupname state(true/false))

-    - some methods

-        - getText()
-        - setText()
-        - setEnabled()
-        - setIcon()

 # Swing